-If you wish to seek credit (or exemption) for previous study you must submit an application form and supporting documentation to the Faculty Office, well in advance of the census date, for consideration.
+If you wish to seek credit (or exemption) for previous study you must submit an application form (PDF) and supporting documentation to the Faculty Office, well in advance of the census date, for consideration.
 Credit cannot be processed if documentation is incomplete.

 Please note that it can take up to 4 weeks for credit to be processed.